 The primary equipment is the Glenn L. Martin Wind Tunnel.
 The GLMWT is a closed loop solid wall wind tunnel.
 The test section is 7'9" high, 11' wide, and 13' long.
 The maximum speed is 230 mph with upgrades in planning to bring the maximum speed to 330 mph.
 Primary instrumentation provides capability to measure six component forces on test articles ranging from aircraft to ground vehicles, marine vehicles, building components, etc. Instrumentation includes pressure transducers, temperature transducers, flow visualization equipment, and specialized software for experiment automation, data gathering, and data presentation.

-Current charge is $1,050 per occupancy hour for time in the GLMWT.
+The current charge is $1,125 per occupancy hour for time in the GLMWT.
 Engineering consultation, shop services for fabrication and modification, and research assistance is available at competitive rates.

 Jewel B. Barlow, Director